nietj-OnSmth/CSC-325-Capstone-Project-Group-2/README.md

 credential storage would be used instead of hardcoded values.

 How to Run the Project:

+IMPORTANT: Docker desktop must be installed to run the project.

 Backend
 1. Ensure Docker is running: